Book a Session with Hope Therapy

 · Thoughts of suicide.

-A person experiencing depression will often struggle with coping with day to day activities that they may normally find straightforward, such as getting out of bed, bathing or dressing.
+A person experiencing depression or feeling sad will often struggle with coping with day to day activities that they may normally find straightforward, such as getting out of bed, bathing or dressing.

 The National Institute of Clinical Excellence (NICE), recommends CBT for the treatment of Depression.
 It is an evidence-based, therapeutic model, that NICE recommends based on research-based evidence.